WRSeven/Bikeshare/README.md

 Please ensure your code follows best practices and includes comments where necessary.

 ## Credits

-This project was inspired by:
-- [Example Repo](https://github.comorials on data analysis with Python and Pandas.

 Special thanks to the open-source community for providing helpful resources.